 FIRPTA Attorney

-Understanding FIRPTA is crucial for foreign investors interested in U.S. real estate.
+Understanding FIRPTA (Foreign Investment in Real Property Tax Act) is crucial for foreign investors interested in U.S. real estate.
 FIRPTA applies to both residential and commercial properties and affects a wide range of investors, from individual buyers to large corporations.

 At its core, FIRPTA requires the buyer or the buyer’s agent to withhold a certain percentage of the sales price and remit it to the Internal Revenue Service (IRS) as a tax payment on behalf of the foreign seller.
-This withholding amount is usually 15% of the sales price, but it can vary depending on the circumstances.
+This withholding amount is typically 15% of the sales price, but it can vary depending on specific circumstances.

-It’s in your best interest to consult with a tax firm when going through this process.
-Moreover, a Maryland FIRPTA lawyer in Ledingham Law can help you with compliance and avoid penalties related to breaking the federal rules.
-Contact us today!
+It’s in your best interest to consult with a tax firm when navigating this complex process.
+Furthermore, a Maryland FIRPTA lawyer at Ledingham Law can help you with compliance and avoid penalties related to breaking these federal rules.
+Contact us today for expert guidance!

 What is FIRPTA, and What Do You Need to Know About It?

-FIRPTA is an important set of withholding rules that require a foreign individual or business entity to pay capital gains tax on the sale of a United States real property interest.
-The U.S. real estate buyer acts as the withholding agent and must withhold a certain percentage (generally 15%) and remit it to the Internal Revenue Service on behalf of the foreign person.
+FIRPTA meaning centers around withholding rules that require foreign individuals or business entities to pay capital gains tax on the sale of United States real property interests.
+Understanding FIRPTA is essential for international real estate transactions.
+In these cases, the U.S. real estate buyer acts as the withholding agent and must withhold a specific percentage (generally 15%) and remit it to the Internal Revenue Service on behalf of the foreign person.

 Who Does FIRPTA Apply to?